 high moral sensibility is required both to enable the guide to discern (see and understand) Higher Realities, but also to have been admitted into theurgic rites where she experienced transmutation.

-Theurgical dialectic takes it cue from Plato's statement in his Theatetus (176b.1-2) that "A man should make all haste to escape from earth to heaven.
+Theurgical dialectic takes it cue from Plato's statement in his Theatetus (176b.1-2) that "A man should make all haste to attain unity with God.
 We escape by becoming as like God as possible.
 We attain unity with God by becoming holy, just, and wise."

-Those who by breathing pry loose and eject the soul from the body are set free.
+Those who by breathing pry loose and separate the soul from the body are set free.

 Drawing in the flowering flames that descend from the Father,